Liberal Democratic Party (Japan): Structure

-At the apex of the LDP's formal organization is the president (総裁, sōsai), who can serve three three-year terms.
-(The presidential term was increased from two years to three years in 2002 and from two to three terms in 2017).
-When the party has a parliamentary majority, the party president is the prime minister.
-The choice of party president is formally that of a party convention composed of Diet members and local LDP figures, but in most cases, they merely approved the joint decision of the most powerful party leaders.
+At the apex of the LDP's formal organization is the president (総裁, sōsai), who can serve three-year terms for three times.
+The presidential term was increased from two years to three years in 2002 and from two to three terms in 2017.
+When the party has a parliamentary majority, the party president is also the prime minister of Japan.
+The choice of party president is formally that of a party convention composed of National Diet members and local LDP figures, but in most cases, they merely approved the joint decision of the most powerful party leaders.
 To make the system more democratic, Prime Minister Takeo Fukuda introduced a "primary" system in 1978, which opened the balloting to some 1.5 million LDP members.
-The process was so costly and acrimonious, however, that it was subsequently abandoned in favor of the old "smoke-filled room" method—so-called in allusion to the notion of closed discussions held in small rooms filled with tobacco smoke.
+The process was so costly and acrimonious that it was subsequently abandoned in favor of the old "smoke-filled room" method—so called in allusion to the notion of closed discussions held in small rooms filled with tobacco smoke.
+After the party president, the most important LDP officials are the Secretary-General, the chairmen of the LDP Executive Council, and of the Policy Affairs Research Council or "PARC" (政務調査会, seimu chōsakai).

-After the party president, the most important LDP officials are the Secretary-General (kanjicho), the chairmen of the LDP Executive Council (somukaicho), and of the Policy Affairs Research Council or "PARC" (政務調査会, seimu chōsakai).
+Jiyu Minshu is the party newspaper.
+The LDP maintains a Students Division, as well as a Youth Division.